 From Patrick Lynch, NASA's Earth Science News Team

-Cross posted and adapted from NASA’s What on Earth blog.
-Patrick is based at NASA’s Langley Research Center in Virginia.
+Cross posted from NASA’s What on Earth blog.
+Patrick is based at NASA’s Langley Research Center in Hampton, Virginia.